HarrierPigeon/python-speedtest-manager/README.md

 # python-speedtest-manager
-Runs ``speedtest-cli``, pulls from FTP and saves CSV, also modifies result pngs by removing PII (Coming Soon!
-TM)
+Runs ``speedtest-cli``, pulls from FTP and saves the output as CSV files to an FTP server.

 The body of this was written in one day on a whim by someone who is *not* a programmer by trade- this works for me, and I've tried to make this work as well as I can for others.